-To reject business as usual means to allow innovation.
+To reject business as usual means to allow innovation/discovery/invention.

-The introduction into communication of an undecidable decision means that the business as usual of communication cannot continue.
+The introduction into communication of an undecidable decision means that the business-as-usual of communication is interrupted.
+Any interruption is a potential paralysis.
 This is the “potential paralysis” of double contingency.
-If autopoiesis is continue, the structure must change, and by nature it is constantly changing.
-Structure is “an emergent order that is dynamic and constantly changing.”
-Expectations change, but a system’s function remains the same.
+If autopoiesis is to continue, the structure must be changeable, and by nature it is constantly changing.
+Structure is “an emergent order that is dynamic and constantly changing” (Luhmann) Expectations change, but a system’s function remains the same.